The 113 Best Wine Blogs That You Can’t Miss

 As an author of a number of successful books related to the topic such as Wine Wars (2011), and Extreme Wine (2013), he enjoys studying the culture, history, and human behavior around wine more than reviewing individual wines themselves.

-A great example of this is the formulation of his recent principle, which he calls “Batali’s Law” to explain how one should enjoy Italian wines by admiring the complexity of them, rather than trying to break it down into it’s component parts.
+A great example of this is the formulation of his recent principle, which he calls “Batali’s Law” to explain how one should enjoy Italian wines by admiring their complexity, rather than trying to break them down into their component parts.

 If there’s anyone that has shown consistency over the years, it has to be BKWine.
 They have been posting actively on the internet since 1996 and are still going strong to this day.